Skip to content

 Specify Specific Metrics

-Collect two Metrics named CPU Credits Consumed and CPU Credits Remaining in VM.
+Collect two metrics named CPU Credits Consumed and CPU Credits Remaining from VMs.

 collector_configs = {